vviguie/hugo-website/content/courses/GETEC/session5.md

 - To know more on general questions on adaptation policies in cities, you can have a look at the [Chapter 6 "Cities, Settlements and Key Infrastructure"](https://www.ipcc.ch/report/ar6/wg2/downloads/report/IPCC_AR6_WGII_Chapter06.pdf) of the working group 2 of the last IPCC report.
 You can especially read the 5 Frequently Asked Questions (near the end of the chapter).
 - To know more about the state of adaptation policies in France, you can see [the latest report of the French High Panel for the Climate](https://www.hautconseilclimat.fr/publications/).
 For the state of adaptation policies across the world, you can have a look at the [UN Adaptation Gap Report ](https://www.unep.org/resources/adaptation-gap-report)
 - To get information on adaptation strategies in various cities, [C40 Cities: Adaptation Data Explorer (Interactive Map)](https://www.c40knowledgehub.org/s/article/Adaptation-Data-Explorer-City?language=en_US).
 - Knowledge on resilience and disaster risk management on World Bank's [Global Facility for Disaster Reduction and Recovery](https://www.gfdrr.org/en/knowledge-hub) website.
-You can especially read [Adaptation Principles : A Guide for Designing Strategies for Climate Change Adaptation and Resilience](https://openknowledge.worldbank.org/handle/10986/34780).
+You can especially read [Adaptation Principles : A Guide for Designing Strategies for Climate Change Adaptation and Resilience](https://openknowledge.worldbank.org/handle/10986/34780) or have a look at their repository of [case study series](https://blogs.worldbank.org/en/voices/resilience-built-to-last-countries-turning-adaptation-into-every) showing how countries and partners are addressing climate risks today.
 - To know more on the public park Enghaveparken (Copenhagen) that I use as an example, [a video presentation of the project](https://www.youtube.com/watch?v=e5gjLW2PRfs).

 ## References cited in the videos